 The installation of renewable and sustainable energy sources can be expensive, but you will save money on your energy bills so it will often pay for itself in the medium to long term.
 Often the main incentive is simply to reduce one’s carbon dioxide emissions and carbon footprint.

-To ensure that you get the best price when installing renewable energy, always get at least two quotes from installers who are registered with the Low Carbon Buildings Programme.
+To ensure that you get the best price when installing renewable energy, always get at least two quotes from installers.
+The energy saving trust can provide some guidelines for looking for a good supplier.

-The government will now pay a feed-in tariff of up to 16p/kWh for new electricity producers (from 1st August 2012) and, until 31st March 2013 it will give a voucher for £300 to the owners of new domestic solar hot-water systems.
+The government will now pay a feed-in tariff of up to 14.9 p/kWh for new photo voltaic cell produced electricity ( until 1st January 2014).
 Other forms of renewable energy may also be eligible for the payments of feed-in tariffs.